ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+slomacli a tablespoonful of salt is a certain
+cure.
+In a violent internal pain termed col­
+ic a teaspoon fill of salt dissolved in a pint of
+water, taken as soon as possible, with a short
 nap immediately after, is one of the most
 effectual and speedy remedies known.
 The
 same will relieve a person who seems almost